 "Put simply, Zilber is one of the true masters of modern jazz saxophone, his prodigious talents evidenced by his recordings and live performances are truth."
 ALLABOUTJAZZ

-DR. ZILBER IS NOW MOVING FROM HIS LIFE AS A BAY AREA CLINICIAN AND PERFORMER TO BE AN INTERNATIONAL CLINICIAN, COVERING IMPROVISATION, SAXOPHONE, COMPOSITION AND BIG BAND, AND A GUEST TEACHER/PERFORMER IN THIS COUNTRY'S LEADING JAZZ PROGRAMS
+DR. ZILBER IS A big band CLINICIAN, COVERING IMPROVISATION, SAXOPHONE, COMPOSITION AND BIG BAND.
+As A GUEST TEACHER/PERFORMER IN THIS COUNTRY'S LEADING JAZZ PROGRAMS he's won 14 DownBeat Awards for his big band and small ensemble instruction!

 A lot of what makes Originals For the Originals so engaging is that Zilber possesses a striking sound all his own.
 His tenor sound is deep, dense, and elastic, rounded off by impeccable articulation, while from his probing intuitive sensibility on soprano emerges a softer, more reflective narrative.